Ian McDonald (Guyanese writer): Sport research

-He was a member, with P. J. Patterson and Sir Alister McIntyre, of the panel set up by the West Indies Cricket Board in 2007 to report and make recommendations on the governance of West Indies cricket.
+McDonald was a member, with P. J. Patterson and Sir Alister McIntyre, of the panel set up by the West Indies Cricket Board in 2007 to report and make recommendations on the governance of West Indies cricket.
 This report was submitted to the West Indies Cricket Board in October 2007.
 He assisted in the compilation, editing and production of Cricket at Bourda, celebrating the Georgetown Cricket Club, in time for the World Cup, March 2007.
-With Dr. Stewart Brown he compiled an Anthology of West Indian Cricket Writing in 2010.
+In 2010, he and Dr. Stewart Brown published the anthology The Bowling Was Superfine – West Indian Writing and West Indian Cricket (Leeds, UK: Peepal Tree Press, 2010).

 Literary activities

-His first poems were published in the 1950s and over the years his poems have appeared in a number of West Indian journals, particularly BIM, Kyk-Over-Al, The Caribbean Writer, The New Voices, The Trinidad And Tobago Review, Poui, The Caribbean Review of Books and Jamaica Journal as well as in Planet, Outposts, Voices, and other magazines in Britain and America.
-His poems have appeared in many anthologies of poems of the region, including Caribbean Poetry Now, Voiceprint, The Graham House Review issue on West Indian Poetry, the Archipelago issue of Conjunctions, the Caribbean Poetry issue of the Atlanta Review and the Heinemann Book of Caribbean Poetry.
-He was awarded The Caribbean Writer's Prize for Poetry in 1991 and 2007.